ClearDemand/culture/talent_acquisition/software_engineer/software_engineer_simplified_coding_exercise.md

 #### Acceptance Criteria

-* I should be able to enter the information about that product (product Id, description, price, quantity).
+* I should be able to submit the information about that product (product Id, description, price, quantity).
-* I should be made aware of invalid values that have been submitted.
+* I should be made aware of invalid values that may have been submitted.
 * After I successfully create the new product, it should be available in the system.

 ### User Story #3 Update an existing product in the system